DIYbiosphere/sphere/docs/help/ELI5-guide.md

 ### Explain the DIYbiosphere
-The DIYbiosphere project is stored as the sphere.dir repository, which holds the the entries of the database, as well as source code that builds and formats those files into a website.
+The DIYbiosphere project is stored as the sphere repository, which holds the the entries of the database, as well as source code that builds and formats those files into a website.

 ## Forking